AUA Summit - What is Testicular Torsion?

 Treatment

 The spermatic cord needs to be untwisted (de-torsion) to restore the blood supply.
-Lasting damage starts after 6 hours of torsion.
+Lasting damage starts after six hours of torsion.
 One study found that nearly 3 in 4 patients need the testicle removed ("orchidectomy") if surgery is delayed past 12 hours.

 Ideally you can see a urologist for treatment.
 All patients with torsion will need surgery.
-It is possible to untwist the chord in the emergency room, but surgery is still needed.
+It is possible to untwist the cord in the emergency room, but surgery is still needed.
 At surgery, the urologist will untwist the testicle and sew stitches to prevent future torsion.
 Most often, this is done through the scrotum.
 Sometimes it is done through the groin.

 If the testicle cannot be saved, the urologist will remove the testicle and sew stitches around the other testicle to prevent future torsion.
 This can only be determined at the time of surgery.